-A Boolean function in n variables is a mapping from the set of 2^n (0,1) input strings to $\{0,1\}$.
+A Boolean function in n variables is a mapping from the set of $2^n$ (0,1) input strings to $\{0, 1\}$ .
 Several models of computation of such functions have been considered in the literature (Turing machine, Boolean circuit, decision tree, Boolean formula, etc.).
 Branching programs are a model generalizing decision trees.
 The program is a directed acyclic graph.
 To avoid confusion we shall use the terms nodes and arcs to refer to the elements of this digraph.
 (We shall use branching programs to do computation on graphs; these graphs (input objects) will have vertices and edges.)

 One of the nodes of the branching program is a source (has fan-in zero) and is called START, some other nodes are sinks (fan-out zero) and are called terminal nodes.
 All non-terminal nodes have fan-out two.
 The two arcs leaving a non-terminal node are labeled 0 and 1.
 Each non-terminal node is labeled by an input variable and each terminal node is labeled 0 or 1.
-We may assume without loss of generality that the program is leveled, START is on level one and arcs go from each level to the next level only.
+We shall assume that the program is leveled, START is on level one and arcs go from each level to the next level only.
+This causes no loss of generality to the result in Section 3.
+We shall discuss the effect on the result in Section 2 there.

-Each input string $\alpha = \alpha_1...\alpha_n$ defines a unique path from START to a terminal node: the computation path determined by α .
-This path, after entering a nonterminal node labeled x_i , proceeds along the arc labeled α_i .
+Each input string $\alpha = \alpha_1 \dots \alpha_n$ defines a unique path from START to a terminal node: the computation path determined by $\alpha$ .
+This path, after entering a nonterminal node labeled $x_i$ , proceeds along the arc labeled $\alpha_i$ .
 The path ends at a terminal node.
 The function f computed by this branching program is defined by setting $f(\alpha)$ equal to the label of this terminal node.